Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Three cancer patients experiencing side effects of chemotherapy treatment

-• Nausea and vomiting occurs in up to 80% of chemotherapy patients, according to the National Cancer Institute.
+Nausea and vomiting occur in up to 80% of chemotherapy patients, according to the National Cancer Institute.

-• Severe diarrhea occurs in between 5% and 44% of patients on cytotoxic drugs such as fluoropyrimidines and irinotecan.
+• Severe diarrhea occurs in 5% to 44% of patients on cytotoxic drugs, like fluoropyrimidines and irinotecan.

-• Between 75% and 95% of patients on tyrosine kinase inhibitors such as ceritinib, neratinib and afatinib experience diarrhea, but only 2% to 16% of these patients report diarrhea that is severe.
+• 75% to 95% of patients on tyrosine kinase inhibitors, like ceritinib, neratinib, and afatinib, get diarrhea.
+But only 2% to 16% report severe cases.

-• The Oral Cancer Foundation estimates that 40% of chemotherapy and radiotherapy patients develop mucositis, or inflammation of the mucous membranes in the mouth.
-Mucositis can range from mild redness to mouth sores.
+The Oral Cancer Foundation estimates that 40% of chemotherapy and radiotherapy patients develop mucositis.
+This condition inflames the mouth’s mucous membranes.
+It can range from mild redness to painful sores.

-• Chemotherapy can impact fertility in both men and women.
-However, a 2016 study at St. Jude’s Children’s Research Hospital tracked children who were diagnosed with cancers between 1970 and 1999 and found that adults who received chemotherapy as children may have more optimistic fertility outcomes.
+Chemotherapy affects fertility in both men and women.
+However, a 2016 study at St. Jude’s Children’s Research Hospital found hopeful results.
+It tracked children diagnosed with cancer from 1970 to 1999.
+Those who had chemotherapy as kids showed better fertility outcomes as adults.

-• The study found that 45% of women who’d had cancer as children had given birth to children of their own by the year 2016, compared to 80% of cancer-free women.
+• By 2016, 45% of women who had cancer as children had given birth.
+In contrast, 80% of cancer-free women had.

-• Among men who survived cancer as children, 50% reported they’d gotten a partner pregnant by age 45, compared to 80% of the cancer-free control group.
+• Among men who survived childhood cancer, 50% reported they’d gotten a partner pregnant by age 45.
+In contrast, 80% of the cancer-free control group had.